Stochastic1017/Identifying-CB58-Lyman-Break-Twins/README.md

 ## Bash and Shell Scripts

-Various bash/shell scripts were written that performed various tasks before (pre) and after (post) running parallel jobs:
+Various bash/shell scripts were written that performed various tasks before, during, and after running parallel jobs to find the top 10 closest spectras to cB58:

-Pre 1. [`list.sh`](https://github.com/Stochastic1017/Identifying-CB58-Lyman-Break-Twins/blob/main/shell/list.sh): Finds out the names of all tar files in the directory (`~/data/tgz`), and writes them as directory `~/minkowski/files`.
+1. [`list.sh`](https://github.com/Stochastic1017/Identifying-CB58-Lyman-Break-Twins/blob/main/shell/list.sh): Finds out the names of all .tgz files in the directory `~/data/tgz`, and writes them in the directory `~/minkowski/files`.
+This is done BEFORE job is submitted via HTCondor.
+2. [`executable.sh`](): Unpacks `R` (4.1.3), unpacks the `FITSio` package, tells bash where R is, tells R where itself and its libraries are, unpacks the current .tgz file (like 3586.tgz), and runs [`minkowski_spectra.R`]() on that directory (like 3586).